What is Carpal Tunnel Syndrome?

 Carpal tunnel syndrome is one of the most common problems experienced in the hand and wrist.
-It is estimated that one out of every 20 people suffers from this condition.
+One out of every 20 people suffers from this condition.

 Carpal tunnel syndrome is irritation and malfunction of an important nerve that gives us feeling to the thumb, pointer, and middle fingers.
 This nerve is called the median nerve.